 - soap molds

-- double boiler
+- double boiler or large saucepan

-- glass measuring cup (or bowl)
+- glass measuring cup or large glass bowl

 - 1 pound melt and pour soap base

-- essential oils
+- 80-100 drops essential oils

-- natural skin enhancers (see notes)
+- 5 tsp natural skin enhancers (see notes)

-- natural exfoliators (see notes)
+- 5 tsp natural exfoliators (see notes)

 Instructions